foretagsplatsen/widgetjs/README.md

 npm install
 ```

 Lint + run tests :
 ```
 grunt
 ```

 Build:
 ```
 grunt dist
 ```

 ### Credits
-Thanks a ton to @NicolasPetton for HtmlCanvas and tricking us into developing Widget.JS
+Thanks a ton to @NicolasPetton for HtmlCanvas and tricking us into developing and using Widget.JS at Företagsplatsen

 ### License
 Widget.JS is under the MIT-license, see file LICENSE